Skip to content

 This is why coverage-guided testing finds bugs that random testing does not.
 Random testing treats all directions equally.
 Coverage-guided testing allocates more runs to directions that are producing new information.
 Over time, it tunnels into the deep corners of your state space -- exactly where the bugs are.

-Parallel exploration and shared edges¶
+Parallel exploration and shared edges

 When running with multiple workers (workers=N), each worker has its own checkpoint corpus and runs independently.
-But they share a 64KB edge bitmap in shared memory — one byte per possible 16-bit edge hash.
+Workers collaborate through two shared data structures:

+Shared edge bitmap (share_edges=True, default): a 64KB shared-memory buffer, one byte per possible 16-bit edge hash.
 When a worker discovers a new edge, it writes 1 to the bitmap.
 Other workers check the bitmap before saving checkpoints: if an edge was already found by another worker, they skip it and keep exploring deeper.
-This means workers naturally diverge into different regions of the state space instead of duplicating each other's work.
+Workers naturally diverge into different regions of the state space instead of duplicating each other's work.
+Single-byte writes are atomic on all architectures -- no locks, no contention.
+This is the same technique AFL uses for its coverage map.

-Comparison with pure Hypothesis¶
+Comparison with pure Hypothesis

 Hypothesis is excellent at what it does: exploring rule interleavings with algebraic shrinking.
 When you write a ChaosTest and run it with pytest, Hypothesis explores different orderings of your rules and faults, and when it finds a failure, it shrinks it to a minimal example.